kuhumcst/texton/INSTALL.md

   * texton - Java part
    This is the central hub in the Text Tonsorium.
 It communicates with the user via a browser and communicates with the tools using HTTP `GET` or `POST` requests.
-  * Many tools wrapped in web services in `/opt/texton/`
+  * many tools wrapped in web services in `/opt/texton/`
-  * Tools that can be compiled from source
+  * tools that can be compiled from source
-  * Linguistic resources
-  * set access rights
-  * Proxy
   * create cron jobs

 ## git-lfs